-Time Arts is pleased to announce our first show of 2021, OBSERVE featuring artist Min Luo.
+Time Gallery is pleased to announce our first show of 2021, OBSERVE featuring artist Min Luo.
 The exhibition is on view from December 19, 2020, to January 24, 2021.
 Here is an essay by artist Min Luo for this exhibition.
 If you want to join us at the opening reception, please RSVP here.
 Spots are limited, first come first serve.

 The year 2020 seems like a curse, from the beginning of the year till the last days remaining.
 The panic started from a town and then swept the world instantly… All evils surfaced, regrets and repentance are just illusions.
 Pain is forgotten where scars heal.
 Sure, let’s get it – just imagine we are standing still at the climax of the game.